mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 multi-generation experiment by the Ancients to produce specialized forms of Humaniti.
 The Floriani come in two forms – Feskals and Barnai.
-The Feskals were designed for strength and endurance; they are hulking brutes, standing more than two metres tall when fully grown, and capable of incredible physical labour.
+The Feskals were designed for strength and endurance; they are hulking brutes, standing more than two meters tall when fully grown, and capable of incredible physical labour.
 The Barnai were made to be supervisors and lab assistants.
 They are physically weak and underdeveloped but have huge heads and are highly intelligent.